Looking for some fall recipes for your gluten-free dairy-free diet? Check out these 25 awesome recipes by scrolling down to read the full post.

 So many people overcomplicate chili, but I think it’s one of the easiest things in the world to make – and its one of my favorite dishes in the fall.
-This recipe is naturally gluten and dairy-free, and even meatless!
+This recipe is naturally gluten and dairy-free!

 This comforting fall dish of pork chops with apples and onions is quintessential fall food.
 It’s naturally gluten and dairy-free, and seasoned with fresh herbs, dijon mustard, and loads of flavor for the bone-in pork chops.
 Gotta love a one-pan meal too!